MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 As you can imagine, there's quite *a lot* going on under the hood when you interact with ChatGPT.
 The model has to process your input, generate a response, and then provide that response to you in a way that is fast, referencing your input correctly, while being accurate and engaging.
 This is a very complex process that involves a lot of different components, including the model itself, the inference engine, the response generation, and the response delivery.
 We talked about this in a little more detail already in the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), where we also covered what's called the initial step that treats text to be input into such a model: **Tokenization**.

-When you provide a prompt for ChatGPT to respond to, a **tokenizer** first chops the text prompt into a sequence of numeric tokens, each uniquely representing a particular chunk of your text.
-Your text, i.e. your provided sequence of words/letters/sentences, is transformed into a sequence of tokens, which each by their contents have been assigned unique integer ID.
+When you provide a prompt for ChatGPT to respond to, a **tokenizer** first maps the text prompt to a sequence of numeric tokens, each uniquely representing a particular chunk of your provided text.
+Your provided sequence of words/letters/sentences is transformed into a sequence of tokens, with each token having been assigned unique integer ID.
+We can map to and (critically) from this token space to the textual space, back and forth.
+For now, we need the token sequence though.

 <center>
     <img src="./img/Haiku_Prompt_Tokenization.png" style="width: 600px; height: auto;" />
 </center>

-Only this string of tokens, this token sequence, is fed into the LLM, which in turn proceeds to use that sequence as basis for mathematical operations, based on which it generates a response autoregressively, one token (probability distribution) at a time.
-This extension to the token input made by the model, i.e. its response, is then transformed back from the token space to the textual space and returned as readable text:
+It is only this sequence of tokens that is actually fed into the LLM.
+The LLM in turn proceeds to use that sequence as basis for mathematical operations, based on which it generates a response autoregressively, one token (probability distribution) at a time.
+This extension to the token input made by the model, i.e. its response, is then transformed back from the token space to the textual space and returned as human-readable text:

 <center>
     <img src="./img/Haiku_Response_Tokenization.png" style="width: 600px; height: auto;" />
 </center>

-**Truth be told, this explanation is not fully capturing that is actually going on.** ChatGPT is known to be able to refer back to previous parts of the conversation, to provide context-aware responses with that context not only being some few immediate sentences.
+**Truth be told, this explanation is not at all capturing the full extent of what is actually going on.** ChatGPT is known to be able to refer back to previous parts of the conversation, to provide context-aware responses with that context not only being some few immediate sentences.
 This is where **role-distinguishing special tokens** come into play.<br>
 Above, we gave ChatGPT the initial task of writing a haiku, to which it responded accordingly.
 From the system's view though, we didn't just send the bare prompt.
-Our prompt automatically got wrapped in special, additional tokens, denoting the beginning and the end of our user input, and the expected beginning of the model's response.
-We actually sent this textual structure off for tokenization:
+ChatGPT actually wrapped our prompt automatically in special, additional tokens, denoting the beginning and the end of our user input, and the expected beginning of the model's response.
+We actually sent the following textual structure off for tokenization:

 ```
 <|im_start|>user<|im_sep|>Write a haiku about what it's like to be a Large Language Model.<|im_end|>
 <|im_start|>assistant<|im_sep|>
 ```

-When we now go on to provide a follow-up prompt, the prior interaction will *not be disregarded*, but it will be prepended to this new prompt.<br>
+When we now go on to provide a follow-up prompt, the prior interaction will *not at all be disregarded*.
+It will instead be prepended to our new prompt, forming the larger, actual new prompt with the former interaction as added context so to say.<br>
-Therefore, for a second prompt to write a haiku about the future of AI, we would actually send this to ChatGPT:
+In other words, for a second prompt to write a haiku about the future of AI, we would actually send this to ChatGPT:

 ```
 <|im_start|>user<|im_sep|>Write a haiku about what it's like to be a Large Language Model.<|im_end|>